On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Use Cases

 \subsubsection{Training, Evaluation, and Results}

 Before training the model, we create Train-Test-Validation splits for the OJ dataset.
 We split each class (of 500 files) into a 70:20:10 ratio, creating a dataset with 36,400 train samples, 10,400 test samples, and 5,200 validation samples.
-We train the network using the Adam optimization algorithm with a batch size of 1024 and a learning rate of 0.001, the same model settings as method naming.
+We train the network using the Adam optimization algorithm with a batch size of 1024 and a learning rate of 0.001, the same model settings and configurations as method naming.
+In this context, a fully connected layer with the softmax activation function acts as the prediction layer for program classification.
 We use the classification accuracy on the test dataset as the metric to evaluate the performance as done in other related works \cite{mou2016convolutional, zhang2019novel, wang2020modular}.
 It is calculated as the percentage of classifications done correctly.

 \begin{quote}\emph{RQ2.
 How do combinations of representations perform on program classification compared to AST?}\end{quote} Table \ref{table:pcresults} compares the performance of our approach to the baseline AST.
 The results follow a similar pattern to that of method naming.
 We can see that as we include CFG and PDG, the accuracy increases with each addition.
 The PDG paths significantly contribute to the performance gain than the CFG paths, which may be attributed to the much higher number of PDG paths than the CFG paths (Table \ref{table:ojdataset}).
 When all three representations are included, the model shows a performance increase of \textbf{15.7\%}.